thebillkidy/Blog/_posts/AI/RL/2018-11-14-facebook-horizon.md

 Exception: Usage: python run_gym.py -p <parameters_file> [-s <score_bar>] [-g <gpu_id>] [-l <log_level>] [-f <filename>]
 ```

-Explaining us that if we give the parameter file defined by our `-p` parameter it wil load this JSON file and load it into a variable called `params`, while if we add the `-f` parameter, we will be able to save the collected samples as an RLDataSet to the provided file.
+Explaining us that if we give the parameter file defined by our `-p` parameter it will load this JSON file and load it into a variable called `params`, while if we add the `-f` parameter, we will be able to save the collected samples as an RLDataSet to the provided file.

 #### main() Method